 Students in the Hong Kong MBA are required to take six electives during their course of study.
 A number of electives are offered throughout the year.
 The following list includes some of the courses that may be available to you during your enrollment.
-Because of class size, we cannot guarantee that all of these courses are available every year.
+We cannot guarantee that all of these courses are available every year.

 Real Estate Finance and Investments: Develop an in-depth understanding of concepts and techniques of real estate financial analysis, equity investment decision making; real estate investing from analysis of developments through the securitization of mortgages; mortgage markets and pricing, real estate finance and investments, mortgage-backed securities, development process, real estate valuation, tax effects, securitized real estate, real estate cycles, application of derivative instruments, strategic asset allocation.